fpChan/Note/source/index.rst

-..
-Note documentation master file, created by sphinx-quickstart on Thu Dec 19 20:40:16 2019.
+.. note documentation master file, created by sphinx-quickstart on Thu Dec 19 20:40:16 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.